solana-foundation/solana-improvement-documents/proposals/0165-async-vote-execution.md

 There is no protocol enforced order of block replay for various validator implemenations, but when vote instructions are sent out, the `(slot, hash)` is the hash of latest replayed block on the selected fork.
+New vote transactions should be sent when the ephemeral hash or final hash changes.

 Once a validator determined the fork it will vote on, it can prioritize replaying blocks on the selected fork.
 The replay process is the same as today,